openhab/openhab-addons/addons/binding/org.openhab.binding.spotify/README.md

 When registering your new Spotify Application for openHAB Spotify Bridge you have to specify the allowed "Redirect URIs" aka white-listed addresses.
 Here you have to specify the URL to the Bridge Authorization Servlet on your server.

-On the openHAB dashboard there should be a tile to the Connect Spotify page.
-This page will show you the URL to set as redirect URL.
-If you run your openHAB server on [http://openhab.mydomain.com:8080](http://openhab.mydomain.com:8080) you should add "[http://openhab.mydomain.com:8080/connectspotify](http://openhab.mydomain.com:8080/connectspotify)" to the Redirect URIs.
+For example if you run your openHAB server on `http://openhabianpi:8080` you should add [http://openhabianpi:8080/connectspotify](http://openhabianpi:8080/connectspotify) as the redirect URIs.

 This is important since the authorize process with Spotify takes place using your client web browser and Spotify will have to know the right URLs to your openHAB server for the authorization to be completed.
-When you have authorized with Spotify, this Redirect URI is where authorization tokens for your openHAB Spotify Brigde will be sent and they have to be received by the servlet on "/connectspotify".
+When you have authorized with Spotify, this Redirect URI is where authorization tokens for your openHAB Spotify Brigde will be sent and they have to be received by the servlet on `/connectspotify`.

 ### Configure binding